content-left-bg.png

 Conducted every 3 years, the Australian Early Development Census (AEDC) is the most comprehensive collection of its kind in the world.
 The information gained from the census helps to shape the future and wellbeing of our children by providing evidence to support education, health and community policy and planning.

-The 6th national Australian AEDC data collection will take place in Queensland schools from 1 May to 21 June 2024.
+The 6th national AEDC data collection took place in Queensland schools from 1 May to 21 June 2024.

 Message from the Director-General and Education sector leaders